highsidelabs/walmart-api-php/README.md

 ### Using API classes

-The API classes are divided into four categories: Marketplace, Drop Ship Vendor, Content Provider, and Warehouse Supplier.
+The API classes are divided into three categories: Marketplace, 1P Supplier, and Content Provider.
 Each category has its own namespace, and each country has its own sub-namespace.
-For example, the Marketplace APIs for the US are located in the `Walmart\Apis\MP\US` namespace, and the Drop Ship Vendor APIs for Canada are located in the `Walmart\Apis\DSV\CA` namespace.
+For example, the Marketplace APIs for Canada are located in the `Walmart\Apis\MP\CA` namespace, and the 1P Supplier APIs for the US are located in the `Walmart\Apis\Supplier\US` namespace.

-To create an instance of an API class, start by using the `Walmart::marketplace()`, `Walmart::dropShipVendor()`, `Walmart::contentProvider()`, and `Walmart::warehouseSupplier()` methods.
-All four methods take a single argument: an instance of `Walmart\Configuration`.
+To create an instance of an API class, start by using the `Walmart::marketplace()`, `Walmart::contentProvider()`, and `Walmart::supplier()` methods.
+All three methods take a single argument: an instance of `Walmart\Configuration`.
 Each of those methods returns a helper class that provides access to all the API classes in that category for the country you've specified in the `Configuration` object (US by default).
 See the [Supported API segments](#supported-api-segments) section below for a list of all the APIs supported by this library, organized by API category.

 Once you have an instance of an API class, you can call any of the endpoint methods defined in [the documentation](https://github.com/highsidelabs/walmart-api-php/blob/main/docs/Apis).
 The API class documentation is divided by API category and then country, because the same API may have different endpoints and/or parameters in different countries.
 Make sure you're looking at the correct documentation for the country you're actually selling in!